zaproxy/zaproxy-website/site/content/docs/alerts/_index.md

 Some alerts are only relevant for specific [technologies](/techtags/) - if you know your target app does _not_ use some of these technologies then you can configure ZAP to skip those tests.

+The CWE and WASC columns are only shown on wider screens - if you are using a mobile phone then try turning your screen sideways if you want to see them.